Featured Steamy Paranormal Romance

 Majoring in psychology at varsity laid the foundation for her interest in what attracts people to one another, and what keeps them together when there are so many ‘good fit’ combination for every person.
 (There being only one true love for each person is a myth.)

-But, there are many types of love.
-There is for instance the love between siblings and between parents and offspring, the love between friends – and Maggie is not a proponent of platonic friendships between men and women!
-And then of course there is the love/lust relationship between a man and a woman, which is where her real interes lies.
+But, there are many types of love: the love between siblings and between parents and offspring, the love between friends – and Maggie is not a proponent of platonic friendships between men and women!
+And then of course there is the love/lust relationship between a man and a woman, which is where her real interest lies.

-As a spooky paranormal romance author, Maggie has a deep interest in ghosts, yet she is most unlikely to ever see a ghost.
+As a spooky paranormal romance author, Maggie has a deep interest in ghosts, yet she is most likely never to see one.
 The reason is simple – she is trying too hard.
 She has experienced their presence, though.
 Her interest centers around the reasons why some souls can’t find peace in death.

 It is said that a person dying a violent death often lingers where they used to live, or unfinished business might keep them from crossing over.
 Maybe even not wanting to leave a loved one behind could keep them here.
 These ghosts are called residual because they occupy a space familiar to them.
 They don’t interact with the living, but are more like a recording, playing a past even over and over again.
 They don’t seem to be aware of being observed.